spex-xray/pyspextools/README.md

 ## Usage

-Currently, there is one class available in PySPEX to help users create their own model in SPEX.
-This class is `pyspex.user.IO` and handles the communication between SPEX and the user defined model.
+Currently, there is a class available in PySPEX to help users create their own model in SPEX.
+This class is `pyspex.model.user` and handles the communication between SPEX and the user defined model.

+In the spexdata branch there is a new experimental interface to manipulate SPEX spo and res files.
+Note that this is still under development.
+Comments are welcome.

 ### SPEX user model examples